puddydoo/OoT-Randomizer/README.md

 They pave way for such features as lock rando, door rando, hybridized Vanilla/MQ dungeons, and MM integration to be accounted for in logic, although these features are unlikely to be added and they do not completely account for them either.
 In general, it makes it simple to account for more requirements of traversing each room if you can look at each room individually.
 It makes requirements for complex dungeons like Spirit Temple less confusing.
 Also, if the randomizer ever eventually becomes a mod, then this would make it easier to add a logical component to the scene data itself.

 * All regions, including overworld regions, have been split into rooms and numbered.
 For the sake of door rando, I treated each room as if it was in a vacuum and went through them both ways to provide conditions regardless of what is required to access the room in vanilla.
 And even regardless of whether the transition to that room consists of a door.
 In dungeons, I made it so that the original and Master Quest versions have the same regions with the same names.
-I gave the regions names that made sense for both versions (haven't done this yet in Dodongo's Cavern or Bottom of the Well for some reason)
+I gave the regions names that made sense for both versions (haven't done this yet in Dodongo's Cavern for some reason)
   * This also allows for separating boss doors from boss rooms and allowing backwards entrance into dungeons, although this would be a strange feature, and you can't fly across the river in Shadow Temple.
 * I did not change the names of any item locations.
 I did add stones/medallions as locations although that doesn't mean they have to be shuffled.
 * Most dungeon rooms with enemies that unlock something have been made into events which will make swordless easier to add.
 Did the same for silver rupees for convenience.
 * Made logic for Gerudo's Fortress/Thieves' Hideout, Ganon's Tower collapse, and boss rooms so they can be included in ER.
-  * There is a glitch heart piece at the top of Gerudo's Fortress as child which I added as a location but maybe it would be removed from the game since it would be ER only.
+  * There is a glitch heart piece at the top of Gerudo's Fortress as child which I added as a location but commented out since it would be ER only.

 ### Logic helpers